On Estimation of Isotonic Piecewise Constant Signals: Discussion

 for some $\gamma\in(0,2]$.
 When $\gamma=2$, we recover the Gaussian-like (sub-Gaussian) error.
 For $\gamma\in(0,2)$, we get a heavier tail than the Gaussian one.
 The following proposition shows that the sub-Gaussian assumption cannot be relaxed. \begin{proposition} Consider the error distribution (\ref{eq:gamma-dist}) for some $\gamma\in(0,2]$.
 For the space $\Theta_3$, we have the lower bound,

-for some universal constant $c>0$. \end{proposition} Since the desired minimax rate for $\Theta_3$ is $\log (en)$ when $\sigma^2$ is a constant, Proposition \ref{prop:imp} implies that the minimax rate under the Gaussian assumption cannot be achieved unless $\gamma=2$.
+for some universal constant $c>0$. \end{proposition} Since the desired minimax rate for $\Theta_3$ is $\sigma^2\log (en)$, Proposition \ref{prop:imp} implies that the minimax rate under the Gaussian assumption cannot be achieved unless $\gamma=2$.
 In other words, unlike Theorem \ref{thm:upper2}, a sub-Gaussian tail is necessary for the result of Theorem \ref{thm:upper1}, the second important difference between the two spaces $\Theta_{k}^{\uparrow}$ and $\Theta_{k}$.